 In basic terms, the heat index is what the temperature feels like thanks to the moisture in the air.
 That moisture makes it harder for your body to cool down because your sweat, a natural cooling mechanism, can’t evaporate as readily in the muggy air.

 So how is the heat index calculated?
 Meteorologists use an equation based on temperature and relative humidity.
-Is how high the heat index will go Wednesday.

 For example, if the air temperature is 90 degrees and the humidity is 50%, the heat index or “feels like” temperature will be 95 degrees.